 In her article for Quartz at Work, contributor Leah Fessler categorizes these two types of working personalities as integrators and segmentors.
 Integrators prefer to blend work and life while segmentors feel that mixing the two domains is inappropriate or distracting.

 There is no guarantee that one working style is going to be more engaged and productive than the other, Fessler says.

-Instead, what's more important is for managers to "honestly discuss where each person falls on the integrator-segmentor spectrum so as to most efficiently capitalize on individual strengths and avoid unnecessary tension."
+Instead, what's more important is for managers to "honestly discuss where each person falls on the integrator-segmentor spectrum so as to most effectively capitalize on individual strengths and avoid unnecessary tension."